United Independent Movement

 The United Independent Movement (UIM) is a South African political party founded by Neil de Beer, former national security advisor to Nelson Mandela and a former uMkhonto we Sizwe operative.

 History

 The party initially formed as a civil society movement after de Beer had lost faith in the African National Congress (ANC).
 The movement supported the country's independent candidacy programme.
 Shortly after its formation, former Democratic Alliance (DA) leader Mmusi Maimane announced a symbiotic relationship with his One South Africa group.

 De Beer, who had served as president since the party's formation, died of cancer in August 2025.

+Jacques Taljaard was elected president in October 2025.

 Political beliefs

 In March 2021, De Beer said in an interview that he and his supporters were "tired" of the "ultra-left and the ultra-right" in South African politics and that he and his party would represent the "moderate middle".

 As part of his campaign for Mayor of Cape Town, in August 2021, De Beer stated that he believes the root cause of criminality is poor social-economic conditions, which must be addressed.
 Simultaneously, he also stated that he and UIM would have a "zero tolerance" approach to gang violence and "domestic terrorism".
 In September 2021, De Beer stated two policies which caused him to leave the ANC were the nationalisation of the Reserve Bank and land without compensation, policies de Beer believed destroyed Foreign Direct Investment into South Africa.
 De Beer has suggested that South Africa should instead draw revenue from its exports and reinvest that into local industries.

 In September 2021, UIM Vice-President Fatima Abdool stated that the party is an open and inclusive one built on Christian values.
 She has stated the party would demonstrate complete tolerance of the LGBT community.
 She has also stated the party is pro-life on the issue of abortion, but would not oppose abortions in the case of rape.